mnestorov/vectorworks-future-of-design-2018/README.md

-# vectorworks-fod-2018
+# Vectorworks - Future of Design 2018

- HTML landing page for Future of Design 2018
+Simple HTML 5 landing page for the event Vectorworks - Future of Design 2018.